kyleweishaar-zz/JIRA-postman/README.md

 ## What's here

 Reports are saved to the `Newman` folder.
-You delete this folder without consequence but the program will recreate it everytime you run the script.
+The newman folder is in the gitignore file so new reports won't be added to github.